matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/batches-view.md

 ![Browse batches!](../../../assets/images/batches.png "View batches on zkSync")

-On the block explorer home screen, you'll see the 10 most recent batches by default.
-If you want to see all the recent batches or get details on a specific batch, you can go to the batches page, which is also accessible from the top menu.
+On the block explorer home screen, you see the 10 latest batches by default.
+If you want to see all recent batches, or the details of a specific batch, go to the batches page which is accessible from the top menu.

 ## See all batches